google/oboe/docs/GettingStarted.md

 		mStream->requestStart();
 	} // Out of this scope the mStream has been automatically closed

-It is preferable to let the `ManagedStream` object go out of scope (or be explicitly deleted) when the app goes out of focus, such as when [`Activity.onPause()`](https://developer.android.com/guide/components/activities/activity-lifecycle#onpause) is called.
+It is preferable to let the `ManagedStream` object go out of scope (or be explicitly deleted) when the app is no longer playing audio.
+For apps which only play or record audio when they are in the foreground this is usually done when [`Activity.onPause()`](https://developer.android.com/guide/components/activities/activity-lifecycle#onpause) is called.

 ## Reconfiguring streams
-In order to change the configuration of the stream, simply call this method again.
-The existing stream is closed, destroyed and a new stream is built and populates the managedStream.
+In order to change the configuration of the stream, simply call `openManagedStream` again.
+The existing stream is closed, destroyed and a new stream is built and populates the `managedStream`.
 ```
 // Modify the builder with some additional properties at runtime.
 builder.setDeviceId(MY_DEVICE_ID);